henryh28/holbertonschool-low_level_programming/0x09-argc_argv/README.md

 3-mul.c          - Output result of multiplying 2 arguments passed to program

 4-add.c          - Output result of adding arguments passed to program

+100-change.c     - Outputs minimum number of coins needed to make change for
+                   integer argument